What's New in 3.5.2?

-SFU has added a number of extensions to CAS (mostly authorization features such as integration with our mail list system), but we have maintained compatibility with Jasig CAS, so applications that support Jasig CAS should work at SFU without modification.
+SFU has added a number of extensions to CAS (mostly authorization features such as integration with the SFU mail list system), but SFU has maintained compatibility with Jasig CAS, so applications that support Jasig CAS should work without modification.

-It is worth noting that although CAS privides some simple authorization services, CAS in general provides authentication to valid SFU Computing Accounts.
-It does provide some features to help with access control but it is up to your application to determine who is authorized (allow / disallow) to access your system.
+Although CAS privides some simple authorization services, CAS is primarily an authentication tool for verifying the validity of SFU Computing Accounts.
+It does provide some features to help with access control but it is up to the application to determine who is authorized (allow / disallow) to access the system.